SeanJM/dingo/README.md

 ## Include it
 Simply include the file in your html ensuring jQuery is loaded first

+In your JavaScript file, run the initialization command

+    dingo.init();

 ## Attaching events to the DOM

 ### HTML